JaviBBenedicto/SIMUCOVID-APP/README.md

 * Tamaño caja: The size of the simulation space can be modified via the x/y axes.
 * Variante: You can choose the desired variant of the database.
 * Automatico / Manual: In this section you can create the elements (subjects) that will participate in the simulation.
+You can create the elements randomly by choosing the number or you can create each element in a customised way.